m1cha3lnava/gt-oop-employee-summary/README.md

 ## Description

 A command line app that creates an html page displaying the roster for a set of employees that you add.
 It first prompts the user to input the manager's info, validates the input, and then gives more prompts to help you build a team of either engineers or interns.
-Once you are done entering the employee info, select I am finished and it will then generate your html page.
+Once you are done entering the employee info, select I am finished and it will then generate your team.html page in the output folder.

 ## Table of contents